NeXTLinux/nextlinux-engine/docs/content/docs/general/concepts/images/analysis/content_hints.md

 The hints file feature is disabled by default, and is meant to be used in very specific circumstances where a trusted entity is entrusted with creating and installing, or removing an nextlinux_hints.json file from all containers being built.
-It is not meant to be enabled when the container image builds are not explicitly controlled, as the entity that is building container images could override any SBOM entry that Anchore would normally discover, which affects the vulnerability/policy status of an image.
+It is not meant to be enabled when the container image builds are not explicitly controlled, as the entity that is building container images could override any SBOM entry that Nextlinux would normally discover, which affects the vulnerability/policy status of an image.
 For this reason, the feature is disabled by default and must be explicitly enabled in configuration only if appropriate for your use case .